d1vanov/QEverCloud/README.md

 ## How to build

-The project can be built and shipped as either static library or shared library.
+The project can be built and shipped either as a static library or a shared library.
 Dll export/import symbols necessary for Windows platform are supported.

 Dependencies include the following Qt components:
  * For Qt4: QtCore, QtGui, QtNetwork and, if the library is built with OAuth support, QtWebKit